Precision: Small, Fast, and Fun

 We have designed our share of large yachts, but our enthusiasm for small boats remains undiminished.
 Small-boat sailors derive every bit as much satisfaction from their modest craft as jet-setters do from their big ones, and we approach our smaller designs as no less significant, only less big.
 We take great pride in applying the same standards to all our work.

-We are also proud of our long term association with Precision Boatworks, www.precisionboatworks.com which began nearly 30 years ago with the Precision 18.
-Precision shares our commitment to, and pride in, doing small boats well.
-Their tooling is exquisite, and it produces attractive, stylish, high quality molded parts throughout their model line, from the Precision 15 to the Precision 23.
-They build to an equally high standard, with materials that are chosen and used carefully, and with quality rigging and hardware that is appropriate for the intended use.
-Their boats are carefully built to their designed weights, and they are rugged, reliable, and long lasting.
+We are also proud of our long term association with Precision Boatworks, www.precisionboatworks.com which began in 1984 with the Precision 18 and continued until they ceased new boat production 35 years later.
+Precision shared our commitment to, and pride in, doing small boats well.
+Their tooling was exquisite, and it produced attractive, stylish, high quality molded parts throughout their model line, from the Precision 15 to the Precision 23.
+They built to an equally high standard, with materials that are chosen and used carefully, and with quality rigging and hardware that is appropriate for the intended use.
+Their boats were carefully built to their designed weights, and they are rugged, reliable, and long lasting.
 Stylish looks, lively performance, and fun sailing are all top priorities for both designer and builder on all Precision sailboats.

 The essential ‘Precision DNA’ that is central to the performance, style, modest draft and easy trailering of each Precision model is common to them all, but there are differences that give them their individual appeal.